ChrstphrHll/npc_gen/students/Taewen Llamryl.md

 ---
 ### Description
 - 2nd year Human Artificer in Fiesn
-- straight lighter blonde hair that's parted to the side, slightly obscuring an eye, Amber eyes, and Tan skin
+- long curly white hair that's messy, Amber eyes, and Tan skin
 - Is Fearless and High-spirited, and has Renewal as their ideal

 ### Organizations